danzin/FIGS/README.md

 # Financial Insights Gathering System (FIGS)

-A backend system designed for ingesting and querying financial signals using a microservice architecture.
+A system designed for ingesting and querying financial signals using a microservice architecture.

 ## 🧠 Tech Stack
 - **TypeScript**